A New Day (The Wire): Politics

 Reverend Frank Reid and the minister who was accosted by Sergeant Thomas "Herc" Hauk attend a meeting with Mayor Tommy Carcetti to complain about Herc's actions.
 They try to persuade Carcetti to introduce a civilian review board for police complaints.
-Norman Wilson reminds them that, with African Americans as commissioner and as Internal Investigations Division commander, the racial aspects of the incident will not go unexamined.
-The ministers respond by stating that they believe commissioner Ervin Burrell's authority has been limited.
-Carcetti asks the ministers not to pre-judge the investigation of the complaint and tells them he takes the matter seriously.
+Norman Wilson reminds them that with African Americans as commissioner and Internal Investigations Division commander, the racial aspects of the incident will not go unexamined.
+The ministers respond by stating that they believe Commissioner Ervin Burrell's authority has been limited.
+Carcetti asks the ministers not to prejudge the investigation of the complaint and tells them he takes the matter seriously.
 They leave disappointed, but thank the mayor for keeping an open door.
 After the ministers leave, Wilson and Carcetti discuss the difficulty of their position; if Carcetti fires Herc, then the rank and file of the police department will be upset, but leniency will upset the black political infrastructure.
-Carcetti refers to the situation as his "first bowl of shit," alluding to the anecdote shared to him by a former mayor.
+Carcetti refers to the situation as his "first bowl of shit," alluding to the anecdote shared with him by a former mayor.

 Colonel Cedric Daniels and ASA Rhonda Pearlman host a meeting with the homicide unit.
 They ask for suggestions to pass on to the new mayor and state's attorney.
 Detective Crutchfield suggests improved witness protection and a pay raise; the latter idea is greeted with much enthusiasm from the other detectives.
 Detective Freamon asks for more proactive investigation and more time for case prep.
 Detective Norris suggests greater investment in lab work and technicians.
 Detective Greggs is exhilarated at the prospect of "a new day", but Sergeant Landsman is skeptical.

 Wilson meets with Deputy Commissioner of Operations William Rawls and gives him a memo from Carcetti asking for community-based policing and high-end police work.
 Rawls asks Wilson about firing Burrell.
 Wilson explains that they do not have the political capital available, which is compounded by the situation with the ministers.
-Rawls asks if they want Herc fired and Wilson tells him they do not want to interfere with the day-to-day running of the department.
+Rawls asks if they want Herc fired, and Wilson tells him they do not want to interfere with the day-to-day running of the department.
 Rawls confirms that the new administration is interested in the perception of the investigation and recommends assigning the task to Daniels as Herc's new commanding officer.